Jalen Hurts Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Matchup vs. Denver

-- The 239.6 yards per game the Broncos are conceding through the air makes them the NFL's eighth-ranked pass defense.
+- The 239.6 passing yards the Broncos give up per game makes them the NFL's eighth-ranked pass defense this season.

-- With 11 passing TDs allowed this year, the Broncos defense is ranked fourth in the NFL.
+- The Broncos have surrendered 11 touchdowns through the air (1.2 per game).
+They are fourth in the league in that category.

 Recent Performances